wuggen/crafting-interpreters/README.md

 Granted, in a dynamically typed language, variable shadowing is of marginal use and is _mostly_ equivalent to reassigning a variable (though lexical scoping rules do make shadowing useful in certain circumstances even in this setting).
-The no-shadowed-variables-in-initializers rule would also mirror the way _function_ declarations operate (the function is declared and exists to be referenced recursively within the body of the function), but I think there is a difference in kind here that justifies the discrepancy; variable initializers are evaluated _immediately and eagerly,_ while function bodies are evaluated _lazily when called,_ which makes recursive functions both sensical and useful, while recursive variables are nonsensical, and the syntax that would produce one is more usefully construed to do something else so long as a natural "something else" exists.
+The no-shadowed-variables-in-initializers rule would also mirror the way _function_ declarations operate (the function is declared and can be referenced recursively within the body of the function), but I think there is a difference in kind here that justifies the discrepancy; variable initializers are evaluated _immediately and eagerly,_ while function bodies are evaluated _lazily when called,_ which makes recursive functions both sensical and useful, while recursive variables are nonsensical, and the syntax that would produce one is more usefully construed to do something else so long as a natural "something else" exists.

-So, this version of Lox allows the use of same-name variables in initializers, in all cases, including in local scopes.
+So, for `tlox`, I opted to allow the use of same-name variables in initializers, in all cases, including in local scopes.
+In `rlox`, I will instead hold my nose and adhere to the spec.

 [CI]: https://craftinginterpreters.com/